 C. Resources Provided by HAI

-HAI will provide session presenters with suitable classroom facilities in the Kay Bailey Hutchison Convention Center.
+HAI will provide session presenters with suitable classroom facilities in the Georgia World Congress Center.
 Each short session will be scheduled for 60 minutes, and presenters are encouraged to leave time for questions.

 Classrooms will be set theater-style to accommodate different instructional and presentation methods and to encourage interaction among session attendees.
 Presenters should anticipate an audience of 50 or more and design their approach with this in mind.
 Please note that we are unable to modify room set-ups for individual presentations.

 Session presenters will be required to arrive 15 minutes in advance of the session to test their presentation with the audiovisual equipment.
-Presenters may also be required to assist HAI staff or volunteers by distributing the student evaluations.
+Presenters are required to encourage students to download the HELI-EXPO Show App to complete the session surveys.
+The survey’s will provide the presenter and HAI with presentation feedback.
+This feedback is required to determine the following year’s participation.

 HAI will offer selected session presenters the following:

-- Complementary three-day registration to HAI HELI-EXPO 2016
+- Complimentary three-day registration to HAI HELI-EXPO 2019

 - Valuable experience presenting at the world’s largest helicopter trade show